v12technology/v12technology.github.io/get_started.md

 published: true
 ---
 # Introduction
-Using java and maven the goal is to listen to a stream of trade events and every second prints out the three most active stocks for the last five seconds.
+This example processes a stream of trade events, every second printing out the three most active stocks for the previous five seconds.
 ## Development process
 Building a Fluxtion application requires three steps
-1. Create a maven project including fluxtion dependencies.
+1. Create a maven project with the required dependencies.
 1. Write processing logic using Fluxtion api's.
-1. Integrate fluxtion generated processor into application
+1. Integrate fluxtion generated processor into an application
 ### Maven build

 ```xml